General

 This is a reciprocal program between Pickleball Canada & USA Pickleball.
 This means that successful candidates will be recognized by both countries at the level of credentials issued.

-If starting in one country and continuing in the other, you will be required to be a member in good standing with both PC & USA Pickleball, and work through the appropriate Regional Referee Training Coordinators (RTC), and the Regional Certified Referee Coordinators (CRC).
+If starting in one country and continuing in the other, you will be required to be a member in good standing with both PCO & USA Pickleball, and work through the appropriate Regional Referee Training Coordinators (RTC), and the Regional Certified Referee Coordinators (CRC).

-First Steps
+First Steps – Verified Trainee

 - Must be at least 16 years of age, and a member in good standing of Pickleball Canada